evertec/athmovil-ios-sdk/README.md

 | `with` | Provide your ATH Móvil Business Public API Key.
 This determines the Business account where the payment will be sent to. |
 | `and` | Set to the URL scheme of your application. |

+Notes:
+* You need to define and configure your own callbackURL variable in your project's URL Types. **Do not** copy the callbackURL provided on this demo.
-For instructions on how to define a custom URL scheme for your application
+* For instructions on how to define a custom URL scheme for your application
 <a href="https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app">click here</a>.

 ### Handle the callback of the URL scheme.